Old Smart HKIDs issued before November 26, 2018, are invalidated in 2025 and now invalid.

 What to Do If You Lose Your HKID Card?

-- Any other valid identification (e.g., passport or driving license).
+- Alternative valid identification (passport or driving license)

-If your HKID was lost outside Hong Kong, you must apply for a replacement within 14 days of returning.
-If you later find your lost HKID, you must return it immediately to an ROP Office or a police station.
+If the HKID was lost overseas, replacement must be completed within 14 days of returning to Hong Kong.
+Any recovered HKID must be returned immediately to an ROP Office or police station.

 Extended Service Hours and Special HKID Renewal Centers